 In fact, asbestos was so widely-used on ships that those who worked in the industry were among the most affected by asbestos-related diseases, such as mesothelioma and asbestosis.
 Shipbuilding became especially dangerous during war time, when the industry was at its peak and literally millions of people worked on building and repairing ships.

 Ancient observations of the health risks of asbestos were either forgotten or ignored.

 Asbestos could also be found in stucco, drywall tape, gaskets, cement pipes, rain gutters, plaster, putty, caulk, and a host of other building products.
-Schools and theatres even boasted asbestos curtains, considered to be safer than other standard fabrics because of its strength and heat resistance.
+Schools and theatres even boasted asbestos curtains, considered to be safer than other standard fabrics because of their strength and heat resistance.

-When the use of asbestos was at its highest – probably in the 1940s to 1970s – an estimated 3,000 products made use of its unique properties.
+When the use of asbestos was at its highest – in the 1940s to 1970s – an estimated 3,000 products made use of its unique properties.

-Though there’s relatively little chance of experiencing the degree of exposure that many suffered in the 20th century, the risk is still there; in older buildings, imported auto products, and in places where natural deposits of the mineral are commonplace.
+Though there’s relatively little chance of experiencing the degree of exposure that many suffered in the 20th century, the risk is still there – in older buildings, imported auto products, and in places where natural deposits of the mineral are commonplace.